This article was written by Howard Cook, one of the founding members of the International Code Council committee that wrote Standard Plan A.

 R: Very little shear force will travel to the sections of cripple wall that have no plywood shear-walling.
 This depends on the existing wall sheathing – stucco in good condition will carry a lot of shear.
 But once the nails have corroded, or failed in an earthquake, it’s not worth much.

-This means only the bolts located where the plywood are located actually do anything.
-This why the bolts or UFP anchors must be installed within the plywood braced panels.
+This means only the bolts located where the plywood is located actually do anything.

 This is reinforced in this requirement.